scjorge/sshtmux/README.md

 Inspired by the idea of ​​a terminal connection manager and powerful software such as [MRemoteNG](https://mremoteng.org/), SSHTMux brings several new features integrating with [Tmux](https://github.com/tmux/tmux)

-SSHTmux (sshm) is just a tool designed to work with existing SSH configuration files on your Linux/Windows/WSL terminal environment.
+SSHTmux is just a tool designed to work with existing SSH configuration files on your Linux/Windows/WSL terminal environment.
 It parses your SSH config, and can provide easy commands to list, filter, modify or view specific Host entries.
 Trough additional "metadata" comments it can add abstractions such as "groups" and various information that is both readable in the configuration file, and can be parsed and printed while using the tool.